 Easy Aneurysm Screening Procedure

-Doctors rely primarily on a common ultrasound test to check for abdominal aneurysms.
+Cardiologists rely primarily on a common ultrasound test to check for abdominal aneurysms.
 While lying on a table, a warm gel is applied to your belly.
 The technician runs a wand with a transducer on the end over your body.
-That produces an immediate image on a nearby screen and your doctor can determine whether you have aneurysm right then and there.
+That produces an immediate image on a nearby screen and your local NYC cardiologist can determine whether you have aneurysm right then and there.

 Too Close to Call